urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/04 Object Oriented Programming.md

     If no access modifier is specified, the default modifier is applied "protected" modifier
-    Allows access only to child classes, or to classes in same package "private" modifier
+    Allows access only to child classes, or to classes in same package A subclass from a different package is allowed to access a protected member of the super-class only if the subclass is involved in the implementation of the class of the reference that is trying to use to access that member "private" modifier
     Allows access only to methods in the same class, or inner classes "public" modifier